microsoft/computervision-recipes/classification/FAQ.md

 ### How to monitor GPU usage during training?
 Various tools for monitoring real-time GPU information (e.g. GPU or memory load) exist.
 This is an incomplete list of tools we've used:
-- [GPU-Z](https://www.techpowerup.com/gpuz/): easy to install UI.
+- [GPU-Z](https://www.techpowerup.com/gpuz/): Has an easy to install UI.
-- [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface): command line tool.
+- [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface): Command line tool.
 Pre-installed on the Azure Data Science VM.
-- [GPU monitor](https://github.com/msalvaris/gpu_monitor): python SDK for monitoring GPU on a single machine or across a cluster.
+- [GPU monitor](https://github.com/msalvaris/gpu_monitor): Python SDK for monitoring GPU on a single machine or across a cluster.